dagerst/Rasterio-Tutorial-Workbook/Tutorial_a.md

 1.0 Rasterio Installation & Data Preparation

 [1]
-conda create -n gus5031 -c conda-forge pysal geopandas #Installs Pysal which include Rasterio and Geopandas conda activate gus5031 #The environment our class is using for tutorials
+conda create -n gus5031 -c conda-forge pysal geopandas #Installs Pysal which include Rasterio and Geopandas<br>
+conda activate gus5031 #The environment our class is using for tutorials